Join us for a prenatal workshop offered April 27!

 Another option to simplify the pumping routine, is to leave the pump parts out for up to 6 hours at room temperature and just wash them every couple pump sessions.
 With either method, washing your hands before pumping helps keep it a germ-free environment.

 Experiment with your pump's settings to find the perfect speed and vacuum setting for your body.
-Spectra pumps allow you to independently set your pump's cycle speed and vacuum strength, so you can find just the right setting for your body.
-In general, studies have found that using stronger vacuum settings results in higher milk production - though you should never turn up your pump so high that it causes pain.
+In general, studies have found that using a moderately strong vacuum setting results in higher milk production - though you should never turn up your pump so high that it causes pain.
 The speed setting is also very individual, but many women find that starting with a light, fast cycle helps to get their milk flow started and then after let down occurs they switch to a slower, stronger cycle.
-You can easily toggle back and forth between let down mode (cycle speed 70, vacuum 3-4) and the default/primary mode (cycle speed 54, vacuum setting 4-8) by pushing Spectra's wavy button.
-On Medela pumps, the vacuum and cycle speed are not independently adjusted, so try starting with your pump on a lower setting and then turn the dial up gradually once your milk starts flowing.
+Repeat each time milk flow stops to trigger a new let down.

 Your breasts are signaled to maintain milk production by frequent milk removal.
 On the other hand, your breasts send a signal to decrease milk production if the milk is allowed to build up in the breast for several hours without being emptied.
 Your body thinks sitting milk is wasted milk and plans to make less in the future.
 Whereas frequently emptied breasts (via pumping or breastfeeding) signal your body to stay busy producing milk.
 Most women need to remove the milk from their breasts about 8 times a day, or every 3 hours, in order to maintain milk production.
 Keep in mind this number includes all milk removals whether via breastfeeding or pumping.
 For some mothers trying to increase milk production, their breasts may need to be emptied 10 times a day.
 However, some lucky women have what's called high milk storage capacity, which means they have a higher than average number of milk glands and therefore can fit a lot of milk in their breasts before their body signals to decrease supply.